citp/privacy-policy-historical/k/ki/kid/kidsactivitiesblog.com.md

-> *The following text is extracted and transformed from the kidsactivitiesblog.com privacy policy that was archived on 2015-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151207133426id_/http%3A//kidsactivitiesblog.com/kids-activities-bloggers/disclosure-and-privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the kidsactivitiesblog.com privacy policy that was archived on 2016-06-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160606202745id_/http%3A//kidsactivitiesblog.com/kids-activities-bloggers/disclosure-and-privacy-policy) for the most accurate reproduction.*

-# Disclosure and Privacy Policy - Kids Activities Blog
+# Disclosure and Privacy Policy

 ## Disclosure